markqvist/Reticulum/docs/source/networks.rst

      While the adress space can support billions of endpoints, Reticulum is also very useful when just a few devices needs to communicate.

+ * | Low-bandwidth networks, like LoRa and packet radio, can interoperate and interconnect with much larger and higher bandwidth networks without issue.
+     Reticulum automatically manages the flow of information to and from various network segments, and when bandwidth is limited, local traffic is prioritised.

  * | Reticulum provides sender/initiator anonymity by default.
 There is no way to filter traffic or discriminate it based on the source of the traffic.